univention/univention-corporate-server/doc/architecture/services/udm.rst

    single: udm; architecture
    single: udm; python library
    single: udm; udm in umc
-   single: udm; udm python framework
+   single: udm; udm python library

 :numref:`architecture-model-udm` shows the architecture for |UDM|.
 A description of the elements follows.